Gotthard Base Tunnel

-The main purpose of the Gotthard Base Tunnel is to increase local transport capacity through the Alpine barrier, especially for freight on the Rotterdam–Basel–Genoa corridor, and more specifically to shift freight volumes from trucks to freight trains.
-This both significantly reduces the danger of fatal road crashes involving trucks, and reduces the environmental damage caused by heavy trucks.
-The tunnel provides a faster connection between the canton of Ticino and the rest of Switzerland, as well as between northern and southern Europe, cutting the Basel/Zürich–Lugano–Milan journey time for passenger trains by one hour (and from Lucerne to Bellinzona by 45 minutes).
+The main purpose of the Gotthard Base Tunnel is to increase local transport capacity through the Alpine barrier, especially for freight on the Rotterdam–Basel–Genoa corridor.
+The tunnel is specifically meant to shift freight to trains from trucks, and thereby to reduce environmental damage and deadly road crashes.
+The tunnel also provides a faster connection between the canton of Ticino and the rest of Switzerland, as well as between northern and southern Europe, cutting the Basel/Zürich–Lugano–Milan journey time for passenger trains by one hour (and from Lucerne to Bellinzona by 45 minutes).

 After 64 percent of Swiss voters accepted the NRLA project in a 1992 referendum, the first preparatory and exploratory work began in 1996.
 Construction began in November 1999 at Amsteg.
-Drilling operations in the eastern tunnel were completed in October 2010 in a breakthrough ceremony broadcast live on Swiss TV, and in the western tunnel in March 2011.
-The final cost is projected as CHF 9.560 billion.
-Nine people died during construction.
+Drilling operations were completed in March 2011.
+Completed in 2016, the final cost was reported to be CHF 12.2 billion (US$12 billion).